jsdom/webidl2js/README.md

 The second is the interface's supported property indices/names.
 By default, the implementation class should implement both a Boolean-returning `utils.supportsPropertyIndex`/`utils.supportsPropertyName` method that takes a single Number or String argument, respectively, and an iterable-returning `utils.supportedPropertyIndices`/`utils.supportedPropertyNames` for each variety of getters the interface exposes.

 If the getter function always returns a constant value for unsupported properties, webidl2js also offers a non-standard extended attribute `[WebIDL2JSValueAsUnsupported]` (documented below) that would simply call the getter function to check if a property index/name is supported, so that `supportsPropertyIndex`/`supportsPropertyName` would not need to be implemented separately.
 However, when using the extended attribute, be very sure that the value specified in the attribute is returned *if and only if* the property is unsupported.

+### Iterables

+For synchronous value iterable declarations, there is no need to add implementation-class code: they will be automatically generated based on the indexed property getter and `length` property.

+For synchronous pair iterable declarations, the implementation class needs to implement the `[Symbol.iterator]()` property, returning an iterable of `[key, value]` pairs.
+These can be impls; the generated code will convert them into wrappers as necessary.

+### Async iterables

+[Asynchronous iterable declarations](https://heycam.github.io/webidl/#idl-async-iterable) require the implementation class to implement the following symbol-named methods, corresponding to algorithms from the Web IDL specification.
+The `utils` object below refers to the default export from the generated utilities file `utils.js`.

+- `utils.asyncIteratorNext`: corresponds to the [get the next iteration result](https://heycam.github.io/webidl/#dfn-get-the-next-iteration-result) algorithm, and receives a single argument containing an instance of the generated async iterator.
+For pair asynchronous iterables, the return value must be a `[key, value]` pair array, or `utils.asyncIteratorEOI` to signal the end of the iteration.
+For value asynchronous iterables, the return value must be the value, or `utils.asyncIteratorEOI` to signal the end of the iteration.
+- `utils.asyncIteratorInit`: corresponds to the [asynchronous iterator initialization steps](https://heycam.github.io/webidl/#asynchronous-iterator-initialization-steps), and receives two arguments: the instance of the generated async iterator, and an array containing the post-conversion arguments.
+This method is optional.
+- `utils.asyncIteratorReturn`: corresponds to the [asynchronous iterator return](https://heycam.github.io/webidl/#asynchronous-iterator-return) algorithm, and receives two arguments: the instance of the generated async iterator, and the argument passed to the `return()` method.
+This method is optional.
+Note that if you include it, you need to annote the async iterable declaration with [`[WebIDL2JSHasReturnSteps]`](#webidl2jshasreturnsteps).

 ### Other, non-exposed data and functionality